 The Idledale Fire District was formed in 1948.
-The District originally consisted of an area from the mouth of Bear Creek Canyon near the town of Morrison West nearly to Kittridge on both sides of the Bear Creek drainage extending Northward to Highway 40 and West to the El Rancho area.
-At the time the Genesee development was proposed, an exclusion of the Genesee area took place.
+The district originally consisted of an area from the mouth of Bear Creek Canyon near the town of Morrison West nearly to Kittridge on both sides of the Bear Creek drainage extending northward to Highway 40 and west to the El Rancho area.
+At the time the Genesee development was proposed, an exclusion of that area took place.
 This created the new Genesee Fire District and left the remaining Idledale District divided.
-From the firehouse in Idledale the District curved to the North and the West all the way to El Rancho.
+From the firehouse in Idledale, the district curved to the north and the west all the way to El Rancho.
 To service the north end of the district, a satellite station was placed on the north end of Grapevine Road.
 This provided fire protection for Riva Chase, Cold Springs Ranch, and the Genesee Park area.

 The Lookout Mountain Fire District was formed in 1962.
 The land for the Lookout Mountain Station was obtained and a station was built in 1963 with volunteer labor.
 A second station was built in 1973 near the Rainbow Hills area on property obtained from the State Highway Department.
 The property will revert back to the State if it is no longer used for fire protection purposes.
-In 1984, the Lookout Mountain District entered into a 40-year lease with the Alpine Rescue Team.
-Alpine built a new station on this property to house trucks and equipment as well as an office and meeting facilities.
+In 1984, the Lookout Mountain Fire District entered into a 40-year lease with the Alpine Rescue Team.
+Alpine built a new station on this property to house trucks and equipment as well as meeting facilities and an office.
 In 1995, the far western portion of the district west of Rainbow Hills was excluded and placed in the Evergreen District at the request of the residents of that area.

 The Foothills Fire Protection District is governed by a board of five members.
 They operate under Colorado Revised Statutes Title 32.
 The Board of Directors have adopted the Rules and Regulations of the Foothills Fire Protection District and the International Fire Code 2000.
 The Board also has established and reviews and accepts changes to the Operational guidelines, as well as its Long Range Plan, for its Operational Foothills Fire & Rescue.
 Each member is elected for a four-year term and vacancies are filled by the Board until the next scheduled election that occurs every two years.
 The Board selects a president, vice president, secretary and treasurer from the members.
 The Department elects officers from its members annually according to the Volunteer By-Laws and the Operational Guidelines.
 The district has paid employees for the management and implementation of its authority.